Jayden Lawson

 - Cooking Guide, YouTube Channel

-If you have more time, marinate overnight.
+If you have more time, marinate stew meat overnight.
 Acids take time to penetrate the meat; the process will take longer if you add oils or sugar.
 Marinating overnight is especially good if you have a thick cut of meat.

 Meat cuts that should be marinated include chuck meat, skirt, sirloin, round, and flank.